Submissions to our journal consist of the following components:

 Species names: Write in italics (Write out in full the genus and species, both in the title of the manuscript and at the first mention of an organism in a paper.
 After the first mention, the first letter of the genus name followed by the full species name may be used (e.g., H. sapiens).)

 Genes, mutations, genotypes, and alleles: Write in italics.
 Use the recommended name by consulting the appropriate genetic nomenclature database

-Title should be in Title Case (except articles, conjunctions and prepositions)
+The title should be in Title Case (except articles, conjunctions, and prepositions)

 Try to avoid Special characters like abbreviations

-After Title write author names on the Title page and Authors are separated by comma and last name should be followed by conjunction ‘and’ On the title page, write author names in the following order:
+After Title write author names on the Title page and Authors are separated by a comma and the last name should be followed by the conjunction ‘and’ On the title page, write author names in the following order:

 First name (or initials, if used)

 Last name (surname, family name)

 Each author needs to mention affiliation and it includes university, department or organizational information and its address including country name.
 If an author has multiple affiliations, enter all affiliations on the title page only.

 The corresponding author should be marked with an asterisk (*) symbol.